 8) How do you handle an imbalanced dataset?

-On the contrary, with fewer data to work with, performing random oversampling by taking the under-represented class with its replacement to achieve the required ratio.
+On the contrary, with less data to work with, performing random oversampling by taking the under-represented class with its replacement to achieve the required ratio.

 SMOTE or synthetic monitory oversampling is a technique that helps to synthesize data.
 The reason is aggregation tends to mitigate the over-fitting of a specific class.

 It is a simplified version of a Mult-Layer perceptron that has a visible input layer and a hidden layer.
 The Boltzmann Machine is almost always shallow.

 They have these two-layer neural nets that make stochastic decisions, about whether a neuron should be on or off.
 Nodes forms connection across the layers but, no two nodes of the same layer are connected.